-The 2022-23 NHL season is in full swing, and that means plenty of NHL DFS action on DraftKings and FanDuel.
+The 2023-24 NHL season is about to get underway, and that means plenty of NHL DFS action on DraftKings and FanDuel.
 If you’re interested in becoming a better NHL DFS player and/or learning how to get the most out of your Stokastic.com NHL DFS subscription, this article may be for you.
 Here we will give you some tips and tricks on how to use Stokastic’s NHL DFS Projections, Ownership Projections, and the Top Stack Tool to build quality lineups for tournaments and cash-games for Daily Fantasy Hockey.

 Projections are a great starting point for every DFS sport, even the highest-variance sports, such as NHL.
 In his Projections Primer, Alex Baker has said “the safest route to go with projections is to use mine because they are proven by the money I invest and the return I have earned; as one of the foundations of my process, you can be sure that they are good enough to make money at any level” and that is certainly the case in NHL DFS.
 For cash games, sorting by the value column in our projections can help you get an idea of which players project to out-perform their price tag.
 If you’re ready to up your NHL DFS game, uploading Stokastic’s NHL Projections to Fantasy Cruncher is a great way to quickly get a feel for the slate (even if you don’t play mass-multi entry contests), as you can generate hundreds of lineups in seconds to see which players are popping up as the best values that you need to lock in cash games and which players are going under the radar in tournaments.